A Unified Taxonomy-Guided Instruction Tuning Framework for Entity Set Expansion and Taxonomy Expansion: Model

-Given a set of seed entities $\mathcal{S}=\{s_1, s_2, ..., s_n\}$ belonging to the same semantic class, the Entity Set Expansion task aims to find other entities belonging to the same class.
-It thus enforces two restrictions on the expanded entities.
-First, the expanded entities can be classified into the same category as the seed entities.
-For example, both ``heart diseases'' and ``brain stem stroke'' can be classified into the category ``diseases''.
-Second, they must also share the same granularity.
-For example, the entity ``heart disease'' is at the same level as ``vascular disease'', but not as ``brain stem stroke'' which is of finer granularity.
-These two restrictions are inherently describing the concept of ``siblings'' in a taxonomy, since ``siblings'' share a single parent (being classified into the same category) and reside in the same level (having the same granularity).
+Given a set of seeds $\mathcal{S}=\{s_1, s_2, ..., s_M\}$, the entity set expansion task imposes two constraints on the expanded entities $\mathcal{S}^+=\{s_{M+1}, s_{M+2},$ $..., s_{M+N}\}$.
+First, $s_{M+n}$ $(1 \leq n \leq N)$ must belong to the same semantic category as $s_1, s_2, ...,$ $s_M$.
+For example, in Figure \ref{fig:taskdef}(a), both \textit{Heart Enlargement} and \textit{Arrhythmia} belong to the category \textit{Heart Disease}.
+Second, $s_{M+n}$ must share the same level of granularity as $s_1, s_2, ..., s_M$.
+For example, while \textit{Congenital Heart Defect} also belongs to \textit{Heart Disease}, it should not be expanded in Figure \ref{fig:taskdef}(a) because it is more fine-grained than the seed \textit{Heart Defect}.
+These two restrictions inherently describe the concept of ``siblings'' in a taxonomy, as siblings share the same parent and reside at the same hierarchical level.

-Therefore, we formulate the Entity Set Expansion task under the taxonomy setting as finding other siblings of the seed entities.
-Utilizing LLMs' power of following instructions \cite{wei2022finetuned}, we formulate the task as follows: given a set of seed entities $\{s_1, s_2, ... s_n\}$ as the \textsc{Query} that share the same parent node $s_{parent}$, we \textsc{Instruct} an chat-completion LLM (e.g., LLaMA-7B) \cite{touvron2023llama} to find more children of this parent node, and the model should \textsc{Output} siblings of the seed entities, which are denoted as $\{\hat{s}_1, \dots, \hat{s}_m\}$.
+Inspired by this, we frame the entity set expansion task (from a taxonomy perspective) as identifying other siblings of the seed entities.
+We tackle this problem by leveraging the ability of LLMs to follow task-specific instructions~\cite{wei2022finetuned,ouyang2022training}.
+Briefly, given a set of \textsc{Input} entities $\mathcal{S}=\{s_1, s_2, ..., s_M\}$ that share the same parent node $\textsc{Parent}(\mathcal{S})$, we \textsc{Instruct} an LLM (e.g., Llama-3 8B~\cite{dubey2024llama}) to generate more children of $\textsc{Parent}(\mathcal{S})$ in its \textsc{Response}.

-However, the parent entity $s_{parent}$ is not available in the standard Entity Set Expansion task.
+Nevertheless, the parent entity $\textsc{Parent}(\mathcal{S})$ is not available in the standard entity set expansion task~\cite{rong2016egoset,shen2017setexpan}.
 Thus, we first prompt the LLM to generate the parent entity for the seed set $\mathcal{S}$.
-Following the same (\textsc{Instruction}, \textsc{Query}, \textsc{Output}) schema, we construct instructions as follows: \begin{quote}
+Following the (\textsc{Instruction}, \textsc{Input}, \textsc{Response}) schema of Llama-3, we form the instruction as follows: